marmolak/gray486linux/README.md

 [Hangaii build instructions](https://github.com/marmolak/gray486linux/tree/master/releases/hanggai/src)

 Do you have i386 machine with at least 7808KB RAM?
-Take a look at [gray386linux](https://github.com/marmolak/gray386linux) which is still under heavy development (kernel needs some love) but it's bootable at least to kernel panic becausse lack of userland.
+Take a look at [gray386linux](https://github.com/marmolak/gray386linux) which is still under development.
+But it's bootable to busybox userspace now.